Please scroll down to the section that’s relevant to you… workshops, hiring, showcase, writer’s retreat, shop, book club, book award, etc.

 - Books will be stocked and promoted until after the High Country Writers Festival each December, with a Recommended Retail Price (RRP) negotiated.
-Michael Burge will charge a non-negotiable low 25% commission on all book sales and send author profits monthly via online bank transfer.
+Michael Burge will charge a non-negotiable low 25% commission on all book sales and send author profits monthly via online bank transfer or PayPal.

 - Finalists’ books will be read and judged by the readers of The High Country Book Club.
 This project is a reader-judged award to the title, in any genre, that is voted the most popular of that year’s list.

 - Richard Moon Wearable Silver & Silverware is handmade as described.